barbazul/1kfa/mod_guide_player.md

 When a character is in a fight, they are running, dodging, striking, and being struck and assailed by their foe.
 All of this stuff is scary and exhausting.
-So a character gets weaker the longer they're in this exchange, even if they're able to dodge every blow.
+A character gets weaker as this exchange goes on, even if they're able to dodge every blow.

 This weakening is represented by cards from your Deckahedron being lost into your *Exhaustion pile*.

 Have you ever watched a boxing match or a mixed martial arts match?
-During the later rounds, the athletes are worn down, they don't dance around the ring with as much vigor, and drop their guard more frequently.
+During the later rounds, the athletes are worn down, their footwork is less animated, and they drop their guard more frequently.
 The contest is not always decided with a knockout punch, it often comes down to who can better endure the exertion.